Stung by Lebanon currency loss, UNICEF gives aid handouts in dollars | Business

 Stung by Lebanon currency loss, UNICEF gives aid handouts in dollars

-DOLLAR WORRIES UNICEF has now effectively left a programme known as LOUISE, which also involves the U.N. refugee agency (UNHCR) and the World Food Programme (WFP), to disburse aid via the Banque Libano-Francaise (BLF) bank.
+UNICEF is still part of a program known as LOUISE, which disburses aid in Lebanese pounds via the Banque Libano-Francaise (BLF) bank and also involves the U.N. refugee agency (UNHCR) and the World Food Programme (WFP).
+However, it said Haddi signaled a shift towards direct cash disbursal in dollars in recognition of the large losses incurred under LOUISE.

 During 2020 and the first four months of 2021, banks exchanged dollars for U.N. agencies at rates on average 40% lower than the market rate, thereby slashing the amount of money reaching beneficiaries.
 Though LOUISE agencies have since received progressively better exchange rates, they still lag behind the market price.

-Some U.N. agencies, donor nations and Lebanese officials have raised concerns that paying out dollars to refugees, the country's primary aid beneficiaries, would fuel tensions between them and members of host communities.
-But including Lebanese children in the Haddi programme and using money transfer outlets should alleviate such risks, UNICEF said.
+Some U.N. agencies, donor nations, and Lebanese officials have raised concerns that paying out dollars to refugees, the country's primary aid beneficiaries would fuel tensions between them and members of host communities.
+But including Lebanese children in the Haddi program and using money transfer outlets should alleviate such risks, UNICEF said.

 "The response so far has been one of relief," the fund said.